 Is Seeking Alpha Reliable?

 When judging whether or not an investment research platform is reliable, it’s always best to judge them on their performance.

-And as you can see, Seeking Alpha’s “Strong Buy” rated stocks has a phenomenal history of beating the market.
+And as you can see, Seeking Alpha’s “Strong Buy” rated stocks have a phenomenal history of beating the market.

-This is a graphic illustrating the performance of the stocks that Seeking Alpha’s quantitative analysis algorithms have rated as “Strong Buy” compared to the performance of the S&P 500 over the last decade.
+This graph illustrates the performance of stocks that Seeking Alpha’s quantitative analysis algorithms have rated as “Strong Buy” compared to the performance of the S&P 500 over the last decade.

 But we don’t just need to look at the stocks that Seeking Alpha has told its users to buy…

 …What about the stocks that the platform recommended that we avoid?